Get started with your free required documentation list

 Yes, you can hire a registrar to conduct your wedding at a different location in Copenhagen, other than the City Hall, for an extra fee of €500 charged by Copenhagen City Hall

 Getting married in Copenhagen City Hall is a beautiful choice.
-When you arrive at the Copenhagen City Hall on the day of your wedding you can go directly up to the large wedding hall located on the first floor.
+When you arrive at the Copenhagen City Hall on the day of your wedding you will need to follow the small hearts placed on the floor, from the entrance through to the Great Hall.

-Couples are asked to arrive at Copenhagen City Hall 10 minutes before their wedding by the wedding office.
+The wedding office asks couples to arrive at Copenhagen City Hall 10 minutes before their wedding.

-We recommend arriving 20 minutes before.
-This will give you time for a few pictures in the lovely surroundings.
-In the case that the couple before you have been delayed your ceremony could also be pushed forward a bit.
+However, we recommend arriving 20 minutes before.
+This will give you time to acquaint yourself with the town hall and to take a few pictures in the lovely surroundings before you head up to your wedding!

 When you arrive at the large wedding hall there is a small wardrobe where you can hang your coats.
 There is also a large mirror where you can check hair, makeup and ties are all in place.